Itching in the vagina: What are the causes and what helps?

 Bacterial infections (bacterial vaginosis):

-In bacterial vaginosis, the natural balance of the vaginal flora is disrupted, leading to an overgrowth of certain bacteria, such as Gardnerella vaginalis .
-This can cause itching and a thin, white-grayish discharge with a fishy smell.
+In bacterial vaginosis, the natural balance of vaginal flora becomes unbalanced, leading to an overgrowth of certain bacteria, such as Gardnerella vaginalis .
+This can cause itching and a thin, white-grayish discharge with a fishy odor.

 Causes can be hormonal changes, excessive intimate hygiene, incorrect intimate products or the use of antibiotics.